Dickerson homers twice, leads Phils to 6-5 win over Braves

 HARPER HAPPY

 Harper’s homer went 443 feet, his sixth of the season of 440-plus feet.
+He has 13 homers off lefties this season.

 Harper saved at least another run in the third when his one-hop throw to third nailed Ozzie Albies for an out.